MSREnable/HandsFreeSoundJam/README.md

 in C using OpenGL via [NanoVG](http://www.github.com/memononen/nanovg) and GLFW, and is meant to eventually be replaced with a Windows UI layer.

+EyeJam is an eye-controlled music environment for electronic loop-based performance and composition.
+It is designed using familiar design paradigms found in commercial music production software, which have been adapted to work well with eye control.
+The core interface revolves around what is known as a clip launcher, inspired by the the one found in the popular digital audio workstation Ableton Live.
+Using the EyeJam clip launcher, one is able perform a piece of music by scheduling, or "launching", small musical fragments, known as "clips", which are automatically aligned and quantized to the next downbeat of the song.
+Editing capabilities are provided through a editing window, where clips can be modified or rewritten entirely.
+Modified musical content will automatically be loaded and saved when the application is open and closed.

+EyeJam uses the PCEye Mini via the Tobii Stream Engine API for eye tracking.
+Graphics are drawn using OpenGL via NanoVG, a lightweight 2d vector graphics library.
+Persistent data storage is provided via SQLite.
+Realtime audio is achieved using RtAudio, and digitial signal processing is built on top of the musical audio signal processing library Soundpipe.

 ## Usage

 Please refer to the [Usage](usage.md) file.